 We believe that anxiety and depression are debilitating, life-changing mental health conditions.
 We also believe that everyone should have quick access to help without waiting weeks, or having to make an appointment.
 We are committed to providing access to the people of Sheffield and surrounding region.
 We do this by running self help groups twice a week for nearly every week of the year.
-We do not have any paid staff, no offices and reliant on limited grants and member donations.
+We do not have any paid staff, no offices and are 100% reliant on limited grants from small local/regional charities and member donations.
+We do not get any government, council or NHS funding.
 We know that people give a lot to charity, but if you think of donating to someone else this year even once we would be thrilled if you thought of us.

 Jess's volunteer story